 And lastly, there are always pain-relieving drugs that can make your childbirth experience more comfortable.
 You can rest and nap and hopefully soon be pushing a baby out into your arms!
 With motherhood, taking drugs is not recommended or looked highly upon.
 But at least there’s wine? 😉

 These are all of the reasons why, from my experience, childbirth is easier than parenting a toddler.
 I know that childbirth can be scary because it’s the unknown.
 But remember that you have support from your medical team, you can become educated with classes, you can hire an advocate if you can’t advocate for yourself, and so much more.
 And once you have that sweet baby in your arms, soak it up.
-All of a sudden, you will look up and see that your baby is no longer a baby and now a self-proclaimed independent little toddler.
+Suddenly, you will look up and see that your baby is no longer a baby and now a self-proclaimed independent little toddler.
 They are tough, but they are worth it. 🙂